Skip to Main Content

 “Defining” defined benefit plans

 A defined benefit plan, as the name suggests, is designed to fund a certain level of retirement income at a future date.
 It is funded by annual contributions based on the individual’s age, income, length of time until retirement, and rate of return on the fund’s investments.
 The contribution amount is determined each year by actuarial calculations.
-For 2024, the funded benefit payable at retirement can be as much as $275,000, based on up to $345,000 of annual compensation.
-The plan is funded entirely by employer contributions, which are generally 100% tax deductible.
+For 2026, the funded benefit payable at retirement can be as much as $290,000, based on up to $360,000 of annual compensation.
+The plan is funded entirely by employer contributions, which are generally 100% tax-deductible.
 For a business owner close to retirement age, the required contribution can be considerable, along with the tax deduction.
 Annual contributions are mandatory, and if the business has other employees, contributions have to be made for them, too.
-However, plans can be set up with eligibility requirements to exclude, for example, employees who work fewer than 1,000 hours in a year.
-A defined benefit plan is more costly than many retirement plans, but allows for greater contributions than most other plans.
+A defined benefit plan is more costly than many retirement plans but allows for greater contributions than most other plans.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service or as a determination that any business/estate planning or investment strategy is suitable for a specific business or investor.
 This article is not designed or intended to provide financial, tax, legal, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.